-- BC-4.3.24 Retail banks must give information on the payment schedule of the credit agreement, including interest and other charges.
-Information must be given, free of charge, at least on a semi-annual basis, unless the period of debt servicing is shorter or where there exists a prior agreement on a more frequent basis. - BC-4.3.25 In addition to the requirements under Paragraph BC-4.3.24, when credit is granted through credit cards or overdraft facilities, monthly statements must be provided and include information on minimum payment.
+- BC-4.3.24 Retail banks must, at the time of signing the credit agreement, give the clients information on the payment schedule of the credit agreement, including the breakdown of principal, interest and other charges per month for the whole life of the facility.
+Information must be given, free of charge, at least on a semi-annual basis, unless the period of debt servicing is shorter or where there exists a prior agreement on a more frequent basis. - BC-4.3.25 In addition to the requirements under Paragraph BC-4.3.24, when credit is granted through credit cards or overdraft facilities, monthly statements must be provided and include information on minimum payment. - BC-4.3.25A Re